 - Lie on your stomach on the mat, face downward, with your elbows bent, and form the letter “w,” and your palms are in line with your head.

 - Keep your legs straight behind you and maintain a flat back.
 That’s the starting position.

 - Squeeze your glutes and lower back to raise your arms and slightly keep your upper chest off the floor and make sure you feel a complete stretch in your upper back.

 - Hold for a moment, then slowly return to the starting position.
 That’s one rep!
 Do the desired number of repetitions.

 When I have less time but want to target more muscles, I always go with T push-ups because T push-ups work on various muscle groups such as the chest, arms, shoulder, and back.

-- Get into a high plank position with your legs extended straight behind you and keep your back straight and core tight.
-Your arms about shoulder-width apart, and just below the shoulders while feet are hip-width apart.
+- Get into a high plank position with your legs extended straight behind you and your back straight and core tight.
+Your arms are about shoulder-width apart and just below the shoulders, while your feet are hip-width apart.
 That’s the setup.

 - Now complete one normal push-up and then raise your right arm at your side to form the letter “T” while keeping your left arm on the floor.

-- Return your right hand on the floor and repeat with your left hand to complete one rep. Suggested reps and sets: 8 x 3.
+- Return your right hand to the floor and repeat with your left hand to complete one rep. Suggested reps and sets: 8 x 3.

 If you want to increase lower back strength and stability, do a bodyweight good morning workout at home.